Best Under-Bed Storage for Dorm Rooms in 2026 (Measure Before You Buy)

 Under-bed space is one of the most underused spots in a dorm room.
-Here's how to use it well — starting with the one step most students skip.
+Here's how to use it well, starting with the one step most students skip.

 Used well, it can hold seasonal clothing, extra bedding, shoes, and supplies that would otherwise pile up on your desk or floor.
+For a full overview of all the storage zones in a dorm room, see Dorm Room Storage Ideas.

 The One Step Most Students Skip: Measuring